Why I Believe the Narcissist's Enablers Are Also Guilty

 The Role of the Enablers

-But, for various reasons, enablers elect to remain "neutral."
+For various reasons, however, enablers elect to remain "neutral."

 The narcissist depends upon these weak-willed comrades.
 Abusing someone isn't any fun if it's only a party of two.
 With a crowd, there's unlimited potential for drama.
 The narcissist can pull a lot more strings that way.

 If it were just the abuser and her target, it wouldn't be worth it to carry out a full-fledged hate campaign.
 So, the narcissist works to get others to turn on the target.
 The collective betrayal, which comes from the camp of these enablers, is even more devastating than the primary source of abuse.